 There is nothing more annoying that someone in a business meeting who takes forever to come to the point.
 And the real reason behind this annoyance is that that same point could have been made with a lot fewer words, saving everyone’s precious time.
 You should always look to be direct without offending anyone.
 We propose using the 3W Feedback Model.
 Each of the 3W’s represents steps that you should follow in order:

 What: Describe the situation and be specific.
 Use “I” instead of “You” at the start.
 Ensure that your descriptions are based on your own observations, and not on hearsay or assumptions.

 Why: Describe the impact of what you have observed.
 Feel free to skip the feedback if there isn’t a significant impact.

-Way: Describe (clearly) what you propose as a replacement behaviour.
+Way: Describe (clearly) what you propose as a replacement behavior.
 The focus should, again, be on being succinct.